jmarcm/van-life/steps.md

 ## Conditionally render the className "selected"

-If the ypeFilter value equals the value that button sets it to.
+If the typeFilter value equals the value that button sets it to.

 ## Fix remaingin absolute paths